Outreach banner image

 Community engagement is a priority in this fellowship and over the course of the year we will talk with politicians, journalists, commercial fishermen, parish planners, indigenous tribes and other coastal residents.
 Examples of past participation include former state Senator Jerome Zeringue providing outreach feedback, the Pointe-au-Chien Indian Tribe discussing their evolving strategies for flood control, getting a guided tour of marsh restoration projects on the Chenier Plain and visiting seafood processing plants.
 Through these and similar activities, fellows gain access to networks that support their research.

 LaDIA Fellows are selected based on their potential to develop innovative approaches to coastal research.
 Applicants are leaders in their research fields, use interdisciplinary networks and seek out partnerships beyond the ivory tower.
-Applicants may work in a wide range of fields, including environmental science, engineering, policy, design, architecture, urban planning and law.
+Applicants may work in a wide range of fields, including environmental science, engineering, policy, design, architecture, urban planning, education and law.
 Applicants must show how their research is relevant to Louisiana’s coast.

-2022 Fellowship Consists of Two Retreats:
+2024-25 Fellowship Consists of Two Retreats:

-• May 23 – 25, 2022 — Southwestern Louisiana
+• January 8 – 9, 2025 — Southwestern Louisiana